 Students admitted to BBA through broad-based admission will have the opportunity to investigate the different concentrations by completing a common Year 1 curriculum and must declare their concentration by the end of Year 1.

-Students can choose from one of the six areas (except for Accounting Concentration and Retail Management Concentration) which they will specialize from Year 2 onwards.
+Students can choose from one of the seven areas (except for Accounting Concentration) which they will specialize from Year 2 onwards.
 The School does not set any quota and will accommodate students' choice of Concentration.

 Programme Intended Learning Outcomes (PILOs)